Meet The Team

 I was born hearing and at the age of five I contracted bacterial meningitis.
 As a result, I became profoundly Deaf.
 This, of course, was very hard for my parents and they wanted to give me the best support they could..
 I was fitted with hearing aids and learnt how to lipread.
 I was introduced to sign language at age ten and was mainstreamed in Christchurch with the invaluable support of a Teacher of the Deaf beside me through my schooling years.
 I am now married with two children and my entire family is hearing.

 In 2013 I decided to enroll in a New Zealand Sign Language (NZSL) course with a friend of mine who thought it would be interesting and fun to do.
 It certainly was!
 I was reconnected to a piece of me!
 I went on to complete NZSL Level 3.
-I am a member of the New Zealand Sign Language Teachers Association (NZSLTA) and plan to go to Victoria University in Wellington to complete the Certificate in Deaf Studies soon.
+I am a member of the New Zealand Sign Language Teachers Association (NZSLTA) and I am currently enrolled at Victoria University in Wellington to complete the Certificate in Deaf Studies.
 I work at Canterbury University and Christchurch College of Education on a casual basis teaching NZSL to beginners.

 I am also on the Board of the Deaf Society of Canterbury Inc.

 I have been aware of the communication barrier from a young age and have experienced isolation in some areas such as social inclusion, important instructions and general everyday conversations.
 I received speech therapy when I was younger.
 This has allowed me to use my voice to support those in the Deaf community today.